Samadarshi-Maity/Samadarshi-Maity.github.io/_portfolio/portfolio-3.md

 ('onehot', OneHotEncoder(handle_unknown = 'ignore'))       # one-hot encoding
 ])

-# create a preprocessing object with all the features into it...
+# create a preprocessing object with all the features in it...
 preprocessor = ColumnTransformer(
 transformers = [
 ('num', numerical_transformer, numeric_features),